Battle of Eniwetok: Battle of Eniwetok

-Eniwetok Island is a long, narrow island, widest at the western end, and very narrow on the eastern end.
-A road existed on the lagoon shore on the western half of the island, where the settlement was located.
+Eniwetok Island is a long, narrow island, widest at the southwestern end, and very narrow on the northeastern end.
+A road existed on the lagoon shore on the southwestern half of the island, where the settlement was located.
 This topography meant that defense in depth was impossible.
-On Eniwetok itself, the Japanese had 779 Army troops, 24 civilians, and five naval personnel, all under the command of Lt Col. Hashida Masahiro.
+On the island the Japanese had 779 Army troops, 24 civilians, and five naval personnel, all under the command of Lieutenant Colonel Hashida Masahiro.
 The defenders had two flame throwers, 13 grenade launchers, 12 light machine guns, two heavy machine guns, one 50mm mortar, eleven 81mm mortars, one 20mm automatic gun, three 20mm cannons, and three Type 95 light tanks.
 Most defenses were foxholes and trenches.
 Work had also begun on some concrete pillboxes, which were not completed.

-At 07:10 (UTC+12) on 18 February, two cruisers and two destroyers opened fire on Japanese positions from the lagoon side of Eniwetok.
-At 07:40 (UTC+12), a third destroyer opened fire to the east of the landing beaches and, at 08:10 (UTC+12), a fourth destroyer also commenced bombardment.
-At 08:10 (UTC+12), naval gunfire halted for 15 minutes to allow carrier aircraft to attack.
-The first troops landed at 09:17 (UTC+12) but the initial landings immediately ran into problems.
+At 07:10 on 18 February two cruisers and two destroyers opened fire on Japanese positions from the lagoon side of Eniwetok.
+At 07:40 a third destroyer opened fire to the east of the landing beaches, and at 08:10 a fourth destroyer also commenced bombardment.
+At 08:10 naval gunfire halted for 15 minutes to allow carrier aircraft to attack.
+The first troops landed at 09:17, but the initial landings immediately ran into problems.
 The short naval bombardment left many Japanese positions intact, and the American LVTs could not scale an 8 ft sand dune just inland.
-These early problems were quickly overcome, and the Americans reached the island's ocean shore by 11:45 (UTC+12).
+These early problems were quickly overcome, and the Americans reached the island's ocean shore by 11:45.
 A Japanese counter-attack, carried out by 300–400 men, hit the western part of the American line, which was supported by mortar fire.
-The attack was over by 12:45 (UTC+12), and had failed to break the Americans.
+The attack was over by 12:45 and had failed to break the Americans.

-At 14:25 (UTC+12), the 3rd Battalion, 22nd Marines landed.
-They pushed towards the western end of the island.
-By nightfall, they had reached the southwest corner of the island.
-The Marine commander, Colonel Ayers, ordered that the attack continue through the night, to eliminate the Japanese pocket in the northwest corner.
-A Japanese counterattack at 09:10 (UTC+12) on 19 February reached the Marine battalion command post but was repulsed.
+At 14:25 the 3rd Battalion, 22nd Marines landed.
+They pushed towards the southwestern end of the island.
+By nightfall, they had reached the west corner of the island.
+The Marine commander, Colonel Ayers, ordered that the attack continue through the night to eliminate the Japanese pocket in the northwest corner.
+A Japanese counterattack at 09:10 on 19 February reached the Marine battalion command post but was repulsed.
 The 3rd Battalion continued to press the attack south, along the east coast.
 The Japanese spider hole defensive positions were intact, with heavy undergrowth providing good defensive cover.
 Progress was slow, as spider holes had to be eliminated one-by-one.

 The fighting in the west came to an end on the morning of 20 February; however, the island was not declared secured until 21 February.
 37 Americans were killed or missing and 94 wounded.
 The Japanese had 800 dead and 23 prisoners.